Active learning for data streams: a survey

 In the traditional framework, the label $y_t$ is queried if we have $c(t)>\Gamma$, where $\Gamma$ is a pre-defined threshold.
 It should be noted that $c(t)>\Gamma$ is equivalent to $d\left(\mathbf{x}_t, \mathbf{w}_t\right) \leq \log 1 / \Gamma$, which means that the observation $\mathbf{x}_t$ is in a sampling region of width $2 \log 1 / \Gamma$ around $\mathbf{w}_t$.
 However, to avoid a deterministic decision process on the labeling and ensure privacy, some randomness needs to be introduced.
 This can be done in two ways.
 First, the labeling decision can be modeled as a Bernoulli random variable of parameter $p$ if $c(t)<\Gamma$ or $(1-p)$ if $c(t) \geq \Gamma$, where $p<1/2$.
 Another approach is based on the exponential mechanism introduced by \cite{McSherry2007}.
 According to this strategy, the algorithm sets a constant probability of labeling data points within a sampling region defined by $\alpha$, and a decaying probability for points outside of it.
 The selection strategy is represented by a Bernoulli of parameter

 where $\epsilon>0$ and $\Delta=(1-\alpha / M) M$.
 The authors assumed all data points belonging to the stream to be bounded in norm by $M$, $\left\|\mathbf{x}_t\right\| \leq M \text { for } t=1, \ldots, T$.
-To tackle the privacy concerns while training, the authors propose two mini-batches strategies, to avoid the problem of slow convergence that may result from introducing noise according to the private stochastic gradient descent scheme \citep{Bassily2014,Song2013,Duchi2013}.
+To tackle the privacy concerns while training, the authors propose two mini-batch strategies, to avoid the problem of slow convergence that may result from introducing noise according to the private stochastic gradient descent scheme \citep{Bassily2014,Song2013,Duchi2013}.